Havana Cuba is ready for you!

 From the leather seat in the back of the 1956 blue Chevy convertible with its throaty six cylinders I could see the rain at the end of the road.
 It was so thick, everything behind it had disappeared into the grey canvas lurching ominously towards us.

-Our driver Daniel had already asked if we wanted the top up at the first sign of rain drops, but the sky above was blue and the temperature was a hot 30 degrees pushing about 100 per cent humidity.
+Our driver Daniel had already asked if we wanted to put the top up at the first sign of rain drops, but the sky above was blue and the temperature was a hot 30 degrees pushing about 100 per cent humidity.
 Nah, we’re fine, we said with a wave of our hands, enjoying the cooling effect that six drops provided.
 Besides I had my camera glued to my face or thrust into the air to capture every angle of the photogenic city of Old Havana, so I was keen to keep gawking and snapping.

 We’d hired Daniel for half an hour for 20 CUCs (about US$20) and asked him to take us to Revolution Square.
 The square with the communist administration buildings bearing the image of Che Gevara on one and Camilo Cienfuegos on the other, another of the leaders during Fidel Castro’s 1959 revolution.